Register marriage

 - Birth certificates of the children

-- valid identity card/passport or other proof of identification
+- valid identity card, passport or other proof of identification

 - Proof of nationality, if this is not evident from the identity card or passport

-- Birth certificate
+- birth certificate

-- Foreign language documents
+- foreign language documents

-For foreign-language certificates, the registry office generally requires complete translations into German, prepared by a publicly appointed and sworn translator in Germany.
+For foreign-language documents, the registry office generally requires complete translations into German, prepared by a translator publicly appointed and sworn in Germany.
 Foreign documents often also require certification by the competent foreign authority.
 In such a case, the registry office will draw your attention to this.

 - Further documents:

-- was not born in Germany
+- were not born in Germany.

-- the last marriage took place abroad
+- your last marriage took place abroad.

-- was divorced abroad
+- were divorced abroad.

 The costs vary depending on the federal state.
 Your local registry office will be happy to provide you with information.